Miaga-o/DiscreteNotes/Discrete_CH8.typ

   forall x in A " and " y in B, space \
   (y,x) in B times A <=> (x,y) in R
 $
-- On finite sets, an easy way to determine the inverse relation is to reverese the direction of the arrows in the original relation's arrow diagram.
+- On finite sets, an easy way to determine the inverse relation is to reverse the direction of the arrows in the original relation's arrow diagram.

 #example([Finite Relation Inverse],[
   Given $A={2,3,4}$ and $B={2,6,8}$, let $R$ be the _divides_ relation from $A$ to $B$ defined as follows: